-The values vested during 2022 of the option-based awards granted to our named executive officers are shown in the following table:
+The values vested during 2023 of the option-based awards granted to our named executive officers are shown in the following table:

 Name Option-Based Awards - Value vested during the year (1)

-Chandran Ratnaswami -
+Chandran Ratnaswami

 Amy Sherk

-John Varnell
+John Varnell -

-Amy Tan \$61,400
+Amy Tan -

-Gopalakrishnan Soundarajan -
+Gopalakrishnan Soundarajan \$36,754

 (1) The value vested is calculated by multiplying the number of options which became vested during the year by the amount by which the market value of one of our subordinate voting shares on the day of vesting exceeded the exercise price of an option.
-As no options which vested during the year were exercised, the values shown in the above table are comprised in (i.e., they are not additional to) the values of options shown in the preceding table.
+As no options which vested during the year were exercised, the values shown in the above table are comprised in (i.e., they are not in addition to) the values of options shown in the preceding table.